2025 AHA Predoctoral Fellowship

 • At the time of award activation, the candidate must have completed initial coursework and be at the stage of the program where they can devote full-time effort to research or activities related to the development into an independent researcher or a related career aimed at improving global cardiovascular health.

 • Applicants are not required to reside in the United States for any period before applying for American Heart Association funding.
+However, AHA research awards are limited to U.S.-based non-profit institutions, including medical, osteopathic, and dental schools, veterinary schools, schools of public health, pharmacy schools, nursing schools, universities and colleges, public and voluntary hospitals and others that can demonstrate the ability to conduct the proposed research.
 An awardee must maintain an AHA-accepted visa throughout the duration of the award.
 Please refer to AHA Application Resources for acceptable visa types.

 Mentor